Kewe63/republic-telegram-bot/README.md

 - Never commit your `.env` file to Git
 - Back up `state.json` (it stores proposal and jail history)
 - Never share your bot token with anyone

+ -Built with ❤️ for the Republic AI Network validator community.